AlexandreFenyo/net-monitor/README.md

 The easiest way to publish the server onto SSL/https is to add Apache httpd as a front-end for the Apache tomcat application server, and configure Apache httpd to listen to port 443 with a public certificate and a private key.

+The communication protocol between those two components should be:

+- AJP for everything but  WebSockets
+- a transparent prox

 You need to configure Apache httpd to connect to Apache tomcat